kubeflow/examples/xgboost/README.md

 As a part of running this setup on Google Cloud Platform, make sure you have enabled the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 In addition to that you will need to install [Docker](https://docs.docker.com/install/) and [gcloud](https://cloud.google.com/sdk/downloads).
 Note that this setup can run on-prem and on any cloud provider, but here we will demonstrate GCP cloud option.
+Finally, follow the [instructions](https://www.kubeflow.org/docs/started/getting-started-gke/) to create a GKE cluster.

 # Steps
  * [Kubeflow Setup](#kubeflow-setup)